Introduction

 Liver Chemistry Panel

-• Serum total and fractioned direct bilirubin should be obtained.
-In cholestasis, predominantly direct hyperbilirubinemia (more than 50% of total bilirubin) is observed.
-Serum alkaline phosphatase is also evaluated 3 times more than the upper normal limit in cholestasis, while normal or mild elevation in transaminases (ALT/AST) is a pure form of cholestatic jaundice.
-Serum albumin is usually normal except in cirrhosis and chronic liver disease where albumin is decreased.
+Serum total and fractioned direct bilirubin should be obtained.
+A predominantly direct hyperbilirubinemia (more than 50% of total bilirubin) is observed in cholestasis.
+Serum alkaline phosphatase is often elevated 3 times greater than the upper standard limit of normal, while the hepatic transaminases may be normal or only mildly elevated.
+Serum albumin is usually normal except in cirrhosis and late chronic liver disease.

 Hematology

-• Acute severe anemia can be found due to hemolysis.
-Evaluation of peripheral smear, reticulocyte count can help to differentiate.
+- Acute severe anemia: Severe anemia may occur due to hemolysis.
+Evaluation of peripheral smear and reticulocyte count can help differentiate between these 2 entities.
 Chronic anemia can be seen in cirrhosis or underlying malignancy.

-• Elevated prothrombin time can be seen with cholestasis which rapidly reverses with vitamin K supplementation as opposed to patients with cirrhosis.
+- Elevated prothrombin time: This finding can be seen with cholestasis, which rapidly reverses with vitamin K supplementation compared to patients with cirrhosis and hepatic synthetic dysfunction.

 Radiological Evaluation